PaddlePaddle/ERNIE/ernie-gram/README.en.md

 English|[简体中文](./README.zh.md)

 `Remind`: *ERNIE-Gram* model has been officially released in [here](#3-download-pretrained-models-optional).
-Our reproduction codes will be released to [repro branch](https://github.com/PaddlePaddle/ERNIE/tree/repro) soon.
+Our reproduction codes have been released to [repro branch](https://github.com/PaddlePaddle/ERNIE/tree/repro/ernie-gram).

 ## _ERNIE-Gram_: Pre-Training with Explicitly N-Gram Masked Language Modeling for Natural Language Understanding